stevecrawshaw/lnrs-db-app/README.md

 ### 🎨 User Experience
 - **Responsive Design** works on all screen sizes
 - **Intuitive Navigation** with organized entity and relationship sections
+- **Interactive Schema Diagram** with React-based ER visualization and full-page view
 - **Real-time Feedback** with success/error messages and restore hints
 - **Dashboard View** with database statistics and recent activity